Chief Keef

-Keith Farrelle Cozart (born August 15, 1995), better known by his stage name Chief Keef, is an American rapper and record producer.
-Born and raised in South Side Chicago, he began his recording career as a teenager and initially garnered regional attention and praise for his mixtapes in the early 2010s.
-Cozart is often credited with popularizing the hip hop subgenre drill for mainstream audiences, and is considered a progenitor of the genre.
+Keith Farrelle Cozart (born August 15, 1995), known professionally as Chief Keef, is an American rapper and record producer.
+Beginning his career as a teenager, he gained regional recognition for his mixtapes in the early 2010s.
+Cozart has since been credited with popularizing the hip hop subgenre drill among mainstream audiences and is considered a progenitor of the genre.

-His fifth mixtape, Back from the Dead (2012), spawned the single "I Don't Like" (featuring Lil Reese), which became a local hit and marked his first entry on the Billboard Hot 100.
-A bidding war between several major labels resulted in Cozart signing with Interscope Records, who commercially re-released the song, along with its follow-up, "Love Sosa", which received quintuple platinum certification by the Recording Industry Association of America (RIAA).
-Both served as lead singles for his debut studio album, Finally Rich (2012), which was met with moderate critical and commercial response, also serving as his only release on a major label.
-His following independent studio albums—Bang 3 (2015), Bang 3, Pt.
-2 (2015), 4Nem (2021), and Almighty So 2 (2024)—have each entered the Billboard 200.
-Two of his guest appearances—on the songs "Bean (Kobe)" by Lil Uzi Vert and "All the Parties" by Drake—have peaked within the top 40 of the Billboard Hot 100.
+His fifth mixtape, Back from the Dead (2012), spawned the single "I Don't Like" (featuring Lil Reese), which became his first entry on the US Billboard Hot 100.
+A bidding war among several major labels led to Cozart signing with Interscope Records, which commercially re-released the song alongside its follow-up, "Love Sosa"; the latter received quintuple platinum certification from the Recording Industry Association of America (RIAA).
+Both served as lead singles for his debut studio album, Finally Rich (2012), which received moderate critical and commercial reception, and remains his only release on a major label.

+His subsequent studio albums—Bang 3 (2015), Bang 3, Pt.
+2 (2015), 4Nem (2021), and Almighty So 2 (2024)—each entered the Billboard 200 as independent releases.
+He has also achieved two top-40 entries on the Billboard Hot 100 through guest appearances on Lil Uzi Vert's 2020 song "Bean (Kobe)" and Drake's 2023 song "All the Parties".

 Early life, family and education

 Keith Farrelle Cozart was born in Chicago, Illinois, on August 15, 1995, to Lolita Carter (born c.
 1980) who was unwed.
 He is named after his deceased uncle, Keith Carter, who was known as Big Keef.
 He lived at the Parkway Garden Homes located in the Washington Park neighborhood on the city's South Side, a stronghold for the Black Disciples street gang of which Chief Keef is a member.
 Sociologist R. L'Heureux Lewis-McCoy described Chief Keef's mentality as a member, "Chicago’s Black Disciples is central to who he is and who he should be".

 Chief Keef has been estranged from his biological father, Alfonso Cozart, since he was a year old.
 His legal guardian was his grandmother, Margaret Carter with whom he lived in Chicago.
 She worked as a school bus driver.
 He began rapping as a five-year-old using his mother's karaoke machine and tapes to record his music.

-During his childhood, Chief Keef attended Dulles Elementary School and Dyett High School.
-He dropped out of Dyett in his freshman year.
+During his childhood, Chief Keef attended Dulles Elementary School and Dyett High School, dropping out of the latter in his freshman year.